Financial Market Fears as Labour Leadership Psychodrama,

-The Labour Party leadership psychodrama has caused chaos in financial markets, as the yields on 30-year UK government bonds surged to the highest level in a generation, while the prospect of a new far-Left government with bigger spending plans sends the pound and interest rates soaring.
+The Labour Party leadership psychodrama has caused chaos in financial markets, as the yields on 30-year UK government bonds surged to the highest level in a generation, leading to yield increases on ten-year gilts.
+City insiders are terrified of the prospect of a new far-Left government with bigger spending plans, which could exacerbate financial vulnerability.

 The Labour Party faithful may be excited by the prospect of the ‘King of the North’ marching into Downing Street, but City insiders couldn’t be more terrified.